LGBTQ movements in the United States: Mattachine Society

 The society was forced to endure heavy pressure and public scrutiny during the anti-communist McCarthyism period, due to the communist leanings of some of the Society's members.
-In a column of the Los Angeles Mirror in March 1953 called it a "strange new pressure group" of "sexual deviants" and "security risks" who were banding together to wield "tremendous political power."
+In a column of the Los Angeles Mirror in March 1953 called it a "strange new pressure group" of "sexual deviants" and "security risks" who were banding together to wield "tremendous political power".

 This article generated a dramatic change that in the end, a strong coalition of conservative delegates challenged the societies goals, achievements and instruments.
 Leadership was demotivated to pursue further activities, the original founders resigned in 1953, and the organization was turned over to the conservative elements who brought in new elements of advocacy and group composition.
 Some modifications had to be done and advocating took the approach of accommodation rather than mobilizing gay people.
 They sought the support of the psychiatric profession who they believed held the key to reform.
 This, however, had a devastating effect as discussion group attendance declined and many local chapters folded.
 The national structure was dissolved in 1961, with few chapters lasting a few more years.
 Not only was the structure dissolved in 1961, but Illinois had become the first state to get rid of consensual sexual acts pursued by the same sex within their state laws.
 Later on throughout the years by 1986, half the states enforced this same law through legislative acts.

-The organization's name was unique and not associated or affiliated with other movements that adopted this original symbolic name.
-Some of those unrelated groups are: Chicago's Mattachine Midwest, Gay Liberation Front, and Gay Activists Alliance, some of them arisen after the Stonewall Rebellion in 1969.

 ONE, Incorporated

 ONE, Inc. was started by William Dale Jennings joined with his colleagues Don Slater, Dorr Legg, Tony Reyes, and Mattachine Society founder Harry Hay.
 It formed the public part of the early homophile movement, with a public office, administrative infrastructure, logistics, a telephone, and the first publication that reached the general public.
-The Los Angeles Postmaster seized and refused to mail copies of ONE Magazine in 1954 on grounds that it was "obscene, lewd, lascivious and filthy."
-This action led to prolonged court battles which had significant influence on gay and lesbian movements.
-In 1958, the Supreme Court of the United States ruled unanimously in One, Inc. v.
-Olesen that the mere discussion of homosexuality was not obscene, and the magazine continued to be published and distributed until 1972.
+The Los Angeles Postmaster seized and refused to mail copies of ONE Magazine in 1954 on grounds that it was "obscene, lewd, lascivious and filthy".